The landscape of Mexico is very diverse. While it’s famous for its stunning beaches, the country also boasts deserts, mountains, jungles, and more.

 From Baja California all the way down to Oaxaca, there are many opportunities for whale watching.
 Cabo San Lucas, Mazatlan, and Puerto Vallarta are all popular places to spot these majestic creatures.

 If you’re trying to figure out the cheapest time to go to Mexico, your best bet is to plan a trip during the week in the summer.
-Sure you might have to deal with some rain and heat, but you’ll do so for a bargain price!
+Sure you might have to deal with some rain and heat (or a potential hurricane), but you’ll do so for a bargain price!

 I can’t stress enough that the best deals are found during the week.